Thinking and memory changes

 Donepezil (also called Aricept and Adlarity)

-Donepezil is also a Cholinesterase Inhibitor, like Rivastigmine, and works in a very similar way to boost thinking and memory.
+Donepezil is also a cholinesterase inhibitor, like rivastigmine, and works in a very similar way to boost thinking and memory.
 It is taken as a tablet, usually once a day.

-Donepezil has the same side effects as Rivastigmine, with some people feeling sick, or experiencing diarrhoea.
+Donepezil has the same side effects as rivastigmine, with some people feeling sick, or experiencing diarrhoea.
 It can make movement symptoms of Parkinson’s worse.
-Similar to Rivastigmine, it can also slow the heart rate, so a pulse check or ECG may be needed before starting.

-Other medications that are sometimes used include:
+Other medications that are sometimes used to help in Parkinson’s dementia include:

 Galantamine (also called Reminyl and Razadyne)